If you’ve been selling SEO services for some time, then you’ll already know how important it is to engage prospects during a sales pitch.

 Hack #1.
 Change the Focus from You to Them

-It’s a common misconception: Since you’re pitching your services, then it’s only logical that the presentation should focus on your agency, your achievements and results.
+The first tip is a very common misconception—since you’re pitching your services, then it’s only logical that the presentation should focus on your agency, your achievements, and your results.

 Hack #2.
 Let Visuals Do Most of the Talking